CapricanDRJ/HadesStarCommunityData/docs/corp/c194ffe18357f9b24cb8d28b9ba0996dfafac36b31f7bfc69295f5bfd402cb41/index.md

 ```
 One Galaxy under god, ruled by an iron fist to comply and listen or s
-hall be struck down with utter destruction.}
+hall be struck down with utter destruction.
 ```
 ### Whitestar Bonus ❌